Sylvexia/personal_research/10-8 Personal Research.md

 			- `populateConvertArithAddToPositFuncPattern(patterns, typeConverter, "add", 8, 0);`
 			- Which would create `posit8es0_add` declaration and call.
 	- If we were to implement operations should be like wise.
-	- For return type issue like
+	- For return type materialization issue, currently it's a workaround I found in this tutorial:
+		-
 	- Experiment result:
 		- Test Case:
 			```cpp